BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Next, the people of Akuwa Town have FINALLY been returned to their home, so head to Akuwa Town.

-In the top left house, you'll get a *Synthetic Seed* and *Cleanse Tag*.
-The house down from here contains move tutors:
+In the house behind the Cut tree, you'll get a *Synthetic Seed*, *Nugget*, and *Cleanse Tag*.
+A building to the north contains 5 *Quick Balls*.

-The girl in the top right running in place can teach you some moves:

-!tutor("Akuwa Town Move Tutor (Bottom Right)", [["Fire Pledge", "3 Red Shards"], ["Water Pledge", "3 Blue Shards"], ["Grass Pledge", "3 Green Shards"]])

-!tutor("Akuwa Town Move Tutor (Top Right)", [["Stomping Tantrum", "5 Red Shards"], ["Iron Tail", "5 Blue Shards"], ["Endeavor", "4 Green Shards"], ["Iron Defense", "3 Yellow Shards"], ["Lash Out", "4 Blue Shards"], ["Corrosive Gas", "3 Yellow Shards"], ["Skill Swap", "3 Blue Shards"], ["Signal Beam", "3 Green Shards"], ["Coaching", "3 Red Shards"]])

-!tutor("Akuwa Town Move Tutor (Top Left)", [["Fire Punch", "5 Red Shards"], ["Ice Punch", "5 Blue Shards"], ["Thunder Punch", "5 Yellow Shards"], ["Heal Bell", "3 Green Shards"], ["Burning Jealousy", "4 Red Shards"], ["Skitter Smack", "4 Green Shards"]])

-Enter Larry Locksmith's house below to get a *Nugget*.
-In a house to the right you can obtain *5 Quick Balls*.
+The house next door contains move tutors:

+!cshop(:AkuwaYEAH, "Akuwa Town Move Tutor (R)")

+!cshop(:AkuwaShock, "Akuwa Town Move Tutor (L)")

 Enter the mart to see a scene with Karrina.
 She'll then give you a *Repel*.

 !shop("Akuwa Town Mart", ["Ultra Ball", "Luxury Ball", "Hyper Potion", "Gourmet Treat", "Repel", "Super Repel", "Max Repel", "Escape Rope"])

 Enter the ACDMC in the upper right.

-!shop("ACDMC", [["Sail Fossil", "10 Blue Shards"], ["Jaw Fossil", "10 Red Shards"], ["Skull Fossil", "10 Green Shards"], ["Armor Fossil", "10 Yellow Shards"]])
+!cshop(:ACDMCFossils, "ACDMC Fossils")

+!cshop(:ACDMCDealer, "ACDMC Fossil Dealer")

 At the top right counter, you can revive any fossils you've obtained so far.
 So, that means you can now get: **Omanyte**, **Kabuto**, **Anorith**, **Lileep**, **Shieldon**, **Cranidos**, **Amaura**, and **Tyrunt**.